tr1xem/AWCC/README.md

 # AWCC for Dell G series

-Alienware Command Center for Dell G series with keybords USB 187c:0550 and USB 187c:0551 that auto detects if ur using intel or amd and with this you could set manual fan speeds too
+AWCC is an alternative to Alienware Command Centre of Windows for the Dell G series, supporting almost all features that the Windows version supports, including custom fan controls, light effects,g-mode, and autoboost

 # Building And Installation

-For Arch Based Distros
+For Arch-Based Distros

 ```bash
 paru -S awcc-git
 ```

-For other Distros see below
+For other Distros, see below.

 ## Manual Installation

-Depnedencies:
+Dependencies:

 - `acpi_call-dkms`
 - `libusb`